-An external clock frequency of up to 16MHz can be supplied.
+An external clock frequency of up to 20MHz can be supplied.
 It is recommended to use an external clock frequency between 10MHz and 16MHz for best performance.
-The external clock is enabled, and the on-chip oscillator is disabled with the first logic high driven on the CLK input.
-The duty cycle of the clock signal should be near 50%, especially for high frequencies.
-Ensure minimum high or low input time for the pin (refer to electrical characteristics).
+Pay attention to using a near 50% duty-cycle.
+The external clock is enabled and the on-chip oscillator is disabled with the first logic high driven on the CLK input.